-Not much of a reader love the makeup life?
-You can watch the video instead!
 Not much of a DIYer?
-That’s ok!
-If you’d rather just buy your makeup setting spray instead this is my absolute favorite inexpensive spray!
+That’s ok.
+If you’d rather just buy your makeup setting spray instead this is my absolute favorite inexpensive spray.

 Feel free to do the same, but if you don’t have a bottle to use, you can pick up a nice (cheap) glass bottle like this.

 A small funnel, these kind are the best IMO, (although I couldn’t find mine for the video) while not required, will help avoid any messes and make the process go even smoother.